pla1/MythTVWeb/README.md

 * Tables are sortable.
 * Recordings table is filterable.

-### User Installation on a Debian based client
+### User Installation on a Debian based [MythTV](http://www.mythtv.org/) server

 1. sudo apt-get install git
-2. cd /usr/share/mythtv/html/
+2. cd /usr/share/mythtv/html/ _Check your server for the correct location.
+Perhaps search for file_ `menu.qsp`.
 3. sudo git clone https://github.com/pla1/MythTVWeb.git

 ### How to use on any client